- We advise you to exercise normal safety precautions in Greece.

 It is important to consider your physical and mental health before travelling overseas.
 We encourage you to consider having vaccinations before you travel.
 At least eight weeks before you depart, make an appointment with your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and any implications for your health, particularly if you have an existing medical condition.
 The World Health Organization (WHO) provides information for travellers and our health page also provides useful information for travellers on staying healthy.

-The standard of medical facilities in Greece varies from adequate to international standard.
+The standard of medical facilities in Greece varies from basic to international standard.
 Private hospital costs are expensive.
 In the event of a serious illness or accident, particularly when in a remote country area or on a Greek island, medical evacuation to Athens, or to another destination with the required facilities, might be necessary.
 Costs could be considerable.

 Where to get help